-In the Blair-lab we are investigating the structure and mechanical properties of soft and biological materials.
+In the Blairlab we are investigating the structure and mechanical properties of soft and biological materials.
 These materials are often found in disordered and geometrically frustrated configurations that are far from thermal equilibrium.
 We are particularly interested in how these materials respond to bulk and localized stresses and strains.
-Using advanced microscopy techniques, such as laser scanning confocal microscopy, coupled with simultaneous rheological measurements, we investigate the interplay between the structure and the dynamics of these materials as they are driven.
+Using advanced microscopy techniques, such as laser scanning confocal microscopy, coupled with simultaneous rheological measurements, we investigate the interplay between the structure and the dynamics of these materials as they are driven in a shear flow.
 Insights gained from our experiments will provide insights in many different practical and fundamental materials.

 The Egolf group performs computational and theoretical research focused on the dynamical and statistical properties of systems maintained far-from-equilibrium.
 Of particular interest are granular systems, excitable media such as cardiac and neural tissue, fluid systems, and biopolymer networks.
 The dynamics of these systems often appear hopelessly complicated to the eye, but, using techniques from nonlinear dynamics and statistical mechanics, we are able to untangle the dynamics and reveal underlying mechanisms that may eventually lead to predictive theories.

 The Hahm group develops block copolymer-assisted protein arrays, featuring high protein density and functionality, using various self-assembled nanodomains in ultrathin diblock copolymer thin films for spatially arranging precisely known numbers of protein molecules into 1D or 2D arrays.
 They study key interaction parameters governing the adsorption of proteins to chemically homogeneous and/or heterogeneous nanosurfaces and predict and control the bottom-up assembly of proteins and other biomolecules on polymeric surfaces.